 - Budgie 10.4 now makes use of animations while minimizing and maximizing applications.

-- Now the alt+tab switcher prefers the theme icon instead of X11 icon.
+- Now the alt+tab switcher prefers the theme icon instead of the X11 icon.

 - To go backward in the Alt+Tab dialog, the Shift+Alt+Tab support has been added.